MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-designer.md

 ---
-title: Use the designer to create a CI/CD pipeline
+title: Use the visual designer to create a CI/CD pipeline
 titleSuffix: Azure Pipelines & TFS
 description: Use the designer in Azure Pipelines to create a pipeline ms.prod: devops